A diffuse interface model for two-phase incompressible flows with nonlocal interactions and nonconstant mobility: Introduction

 where $n$ stands for the outward normal to $\partial\Omega$, while $u_0$ and $\varphi_0$ are given initial conditions.
 Here the interaction kernel $J:\mathbb{R}^d \to \mathbb{R}$ is an even function and $a(x) = \displaystyle\int_\Omega J(x-y)dy$.

 Nonlocal system \eqref{sy1}-\eqref{sy4} is more challenging with respect to \eqref{Sy01}-\eqref{Sy04}, even in dimension two.
-One of the reasons is that $\varphi$ has a poorer regularity and this influences the treatment of the Navier-Stokes system through the so-called Korteweg force $\mu\nabla\varphi$ (see, for instance, \cite[Remark~8]{CFG}).
+One of the reasons is that $\varphi$ has a poorer regularity and this influences the treatment of the Navier-Stokes system through the so-called Korteweg force $\mu\nabla\varphi$. { For instance, uniqueness in dimension two is an open issue under sufficiently general conditions which ensures the existence of a weak solution (see \cite[Remark~8]{CFG}, cf. also \cite{FGG}).
 Due to this difficulty, only the constant mobility case has been considered so far (though viscosity depending on $\varphi$ has been handled).
+Let us briefly recall the main existing results for system \eqref{sy1}--\eqref{sy4} with $m$ constant.

+In \cite{CFG} the authors proved the existence of global dissipative weak solutions in 2D and 3D, and study some regularity properties, for the case of regular potentials of arbitrary polynomial growth.
+For such potentials the longterm behavior of weak solutions was analyzed in \cite{FG1}.
+More precisely, the existence of the global attractor in 2D and of the trajectory attractor in 3D were established.
+In \cite{FG2} the previous results of \cite{CFG,FG1} were extended to the case of singular potentials.
+The existence of (unique) strong solutions in 2D for regular potentials with arbitrary polynomial growth were obtained in \cite{FGK}.
+There, in addition, the regularity of the global attractor and the convergence of weak solutions to single equilibria were shown.

+Uniqueness of weak solutions in 2D has been demonstrated only recently for both regular and singular potentials (see \cite{FGG}) .
+In the same paper, further results have been proven.
+For instance, the existence of strong solutions and the weak-strong uniqueness for the case of nonconstant (i.e., $\varphi-$dependent) viscosity and regular potentials, the existence of exponential attractors (regular potentials), and the connectedness of the global attractor in the case of constant viscosity.

-On the other hand, in the rigorous derivation of the nonlocal Cahn-Hilliard equation done in \cite{GL1} the mobility depends on $\varphi$ and degenerates at the pure phases (for the local Cahn-Hilliard equation see \cite{EG,ANC} and references therein).
+On the other hand, despite the variety of results with $m$ constant,} in the rigorous derivation of the nonlocal Cahn-Hilliard equation done in \cite{GL1} the mobility depends on $\varphi$ and degenerates at the pure phases, { while the potential is of logarithmic type.
+This motivates the main goal of this contribution, namely, the analysis of the so-called nonlocal Cahn-Hilliard-Navier-Stokes system in the case of degenerate mobility and singular potential.

-In this contribution we want to generalize some of the existing results on the so-called nonlocal Cahn-Hilliard-Navier-Stokes system to the case of nonconstant mobility.
-As we shall see, such an extension requires extra efforts which are not merely technical.